SC-900 Preparation Details

 Multi-factor authentication (MFA) in Azure AD

-Describe Access Management Capabilities of Azure AD
+Describe the Access Management Capabilities of Azure AD

-Describe what conditional access is
+Describe conditional access

 Conditional access and its benefits